 On the one hand, it is true that Ford no longer dominates the US automobile industry.
 With the likes of Tesla now being preferred by investors, Ford shares are worth a fraction of prior highs.
-With that said, Ford has been performing extremely well in recent months, with the shares increasing by more than 200% since March 2020.
+With that said, Ford has risen in recent months, with the shares increasing by more than 200% since March 2020.

 Additionally, exciting times could be in the making for Ford as per its recent partnership with Google.
 This has the potential to completely revolutionise the way US consumers view Ford and thus – bring the carmaker into the 21st century.